- Award: MA, PG Dip, PG Cert

-We will ask these questions of historic buildings, museum collections, parks and gardens, archaeological sites, public and private archives.
-We will consider the ways in which these resources are managed, presented and explained, and explore these through a series of encounters with heritage practitioners and heritage places.
 What challenges are heritage bodies currently facing?
 What choices do they make in dealing with them?
 How will pressures on public funding for heritage in the UK – and further afield – shape our experience of visiting and working in museums and heritage sites in the future?
 And how will our wider understanding of heritage change as a result?

 We deliver much of the course through intensive workshops, often run by leaders in their own field in the heritage sector.
 These are complemented by guest lectures, offering you the chance to become involved in thinking about major heritage issues as they develop, and by the sessions which you run for the group, as you develop your own expertise.

 We pose challenging questions about our thinking and practice, and offer students the opportunity to explore this through a series of practical projects, working in partnership with a wide range of heritage organisations across Bath, the region, and beyond.